MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 Information about the HoloLens emulator is located in our developer documentation.
 Read more about [troubleshooting the HoloLens emulator](/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-hololens-emulator#troubleshooting).

 - Not all apps in the Microsoft Store are compatible with the emulator.
-For example, Young Conker and Fragments are not playable on the emulator.
+For example, Young Conker and Fragments aren't playable on the emulator.
-- You cannot use the PC webcam in the Emulator.
+- You can’t use the PC webcam in the Emulator.
-- The Live Preview feature of the Windows Device Portal does not work with the emulator.
+- The Live Preview feature of the Windows Device Portal doesn't work with the emulator.
 You can still capture Mixed Reality videos and images.

 [Back to list](#list)